Nov 14, 2024

 Oh Deer Rut is Here

-As deer season approaches, vehicle-deer collisions are expected to increase on Kansas roadways.
+Tomorrow, Nov.
+15 marks the height of the Midwest fall breeding season for deer and vehicle-deer collisions are expected to increase on Kansas roadways.
 The Kansas Highway Patrol (KHP), Kansas Department of Transportation (KDOT), Kansas Department of Wildlife and Parks (KDWP), Kansas Turnpike Authority (KTA), and AAA Kansas are offering safety tips to help drivers navigate these risks and know what to do in case of a collision.

-“As deer breeding season approaches and last year’s offspring begin to establish new home ranges, we expect a significant increase in deer movement,” said Jessica Ward, KDWP Communications Manager.
+“With the breeding season here and as last year’s offspring begin to establish new home ranges, we expect a significant increase in deer movement,” said Jessica Ward, KDWP Communications Manager.
 “During the rut, Kansans should remain vigilant, especially during dusk and dawn when deer are more likely to be found on or near roadways.”

 Although most vehicle-deer collisions do not result in serious injuries, KDOT data from 2023 shows that seven people were killed, and 658 were injured in such incidents across the state.
 In Saline County alone, there were 165 deer-related vehicle accidents in 2023.